 Meal 3: Spicy Indian Curry

 There’s nothing more comforting than a creamy and well-spiced Indian curry during the colder months.
-I mix it up a lot, but these four are among my regular options:
+I mix it up a lot, but here are a few of my favorites:

 Meal 4: Veggie Grain Bowl